poudelsubhan/NeuralNetworks/README.md

 # NeuralNetworks
 Project from summer 2017.
-These programs are part of step, a bigger project that I am working together with @lemons2lemonade.
+First experience with neural networks.
+Self-taught.

 These neural nets all use different models to determine if given sentences are declarative "-1" or imperative "1."